vuejs/v2.vuejs.org/source/guide/components.md

 })
 ```

 Most of the options that can be passed into the Vue constructor can be used in `Vue.extend()`, however, there are two special cases, `data` and `el`.
-Since each Vue instance should have its own `$data` and `$el`, we obviously don't want the value we passed into `Vue.extend()` to be shared across all instances created from that constrcutor.
+Since each Vue instance should have its own `$data` and `$el`, we obviously don't want the value we passed into `Vue.extend()` to be shared across all instances created from that constructor.
 So when you want to define how a component should initalize its default data or element, you should pass in a function instead:

 ``` js
 var ComponentWithDefaultData = Vue.extend({